 5. When is classical inheritance an appropriate choice?

-This is a trick question.
-The answer is never.
+The answer is never, or almost never.
+Certainly never more than one level.
+Multi-level class hierarchies are an anti-pattern.
 I’ve been issuing this challenge for years, and the only answers I’ve ever heard fall into one of several common misconceptions.
 More frequently, the challenge is met with silence.

 “If a feature is sometimes useful